Mild

 Pollen levels in Fort Worth are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Fort Worth is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Fort Worth is expected to be higher, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Fort Worth today.
-Grass pollen is low.
+Weed pollen is the highest supported pollen type in Fort Worth today.
+Weed pollen is moderate.

-Tree pollen in Fort Worth is none today.
+Tree pollen in Fort Worth is very low today.

-Grass pollen in Fort Worth is low today.
+Grass pollen in Fort Worth is very low today.

-Weed pollen in Fort Worth is none today.
+Weed pollen in Fort Worth is moderate today.

-Tomorrow's pollen forecast for Fort Worth is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Fort Worth is expected to be higher, with mild pollen conditions.

-The allergy forecast in Fort Worth is low today based on the supported tree, grass, and weed pollen data shown on this page.
+The allergy forecast in Fort Worth is mild today based on the supported tree, grass, and weed pollen data shown on this page.

 This forecast tracks supported tree, grass, and weed pollen for Fort Worth.
 Cedar can be part of local tree-pollen season, but this page does not show a separate cedar or mold count unless source data provides it.